The Role of a Break Leader

-By attending the weekly trip leader training meetings, you will learn how to create an amazing alternative break experience for you and your group members.
+By attending the weekly spring break leader training meetings, you will learn how to create an amazing alternative break experience for you and your group members.

-As a trip leader, you will be an ambassador for the Alternative Break program and are expected to help us communicate the mission and goals of the program to students and community members.
+As a break leader, you will be an ambassador for the Alternative Break program and are expected to help us communicate the mission and goals of the program to students and community members.

 Every Alternative Break follows a similar structure and expectation set:

 - strong direct service

 Alternative Breaks partners JMU students with communities in need around the world to improve the quality of life, understanding, and learning for all involved.
 Students who participate in this program cultivate social responsibility, leadership, and life-long learning; thereby fostering a generation of leaders committed to positive social change.

 Spring Break leaders are required to attend all break leader training sessions (held for 2 hours weekly during the fall semester and 3-4 in the dpring semester.)